Tijuana International Airport: Routes evolution

 On May 11, 2024, China Southern Airlines launched the bi-weekly Shenzhen-Mexico City route, using Airbus A350 equipment.
 The flight departs from Shenzhen and flies directly to Mexico City's busiest airport, making a brief stop at Tijuana's airport as a refueling layover on its return leg to Shenzhen.
 Since this is a layover, not an official direct connection to the airport, passengers at the terminal are not allowed to board the aircraft, nor make flight connections.
-However, it is worth mentioning that China Southern Airlines is considering adding Tijuana to its route as an official destination, similar to Hainan Airlines.
-This would allow passengers inside the aircraft to de-board, and those at the terminal to board.
-If this route is implemented, it would be the airport's first direct connection managed by China Southern Airlines.
-It would also be the airport's second direct connection to China and, consequently, Asia.
-It is unknown if this route will ever be implemented, or if it will remain purely speculative.

 On July 12, 2024, after a four-year hiatus, Hainan Airlines restored its thrice-weekly Beijing–Tijuana–Mexico City–Tijuana–Beijing route using the same Boeing 787-8 equipment it used to operate before the COVID-19 pandemic.
 This marked the resumption of direct passenger service to Asia, making it the only passenger connection to China in the San Diego–Tijuana metropolitan area.
 Volaris briefly operated direct flights to Las Vegas, beginning on October 29, 2024.
 The route ran three times a week before being discontinued in 2025.